 - ‘Repairing’: Ordinarily means remedying or making good defects in, damage to, or deterioration of an asset and contemplates the continued existence of the asset.
 A repair is usually occasional and partial, restoring the function of the asset without changing its character.
 ‘Repairing’ may include restoration to its former appearance, form, state or condition.
 A repair merely replaces a part of something or corrects something that is already there and has become worn out or dilapidated through ordinary wear and tear, or is damaged whether accidentally or deliberately by natural causes.

-You can read the ruling at your leisure by clicking on the link above, but as a quick reference, after the next section of this article, you can find a comprehensive list of many of the property investing scenarios that the ATO says are OK when using an LRBA, and the scenarios that are NOT OK when using an LRBA.
+You can read the ruling at your leisure by clicking on the link in the next paragraph.
+As a quick reference however, after the next section of this article, you can find a comprehensive list of many of the property investing scenarios that the ATO says are OK when using an LRBA, and the scenarios that are NOT OK when using an LRBA.